mandatoryhashtags/sixfinity-shadowrun/core_rules.md

 The Vehicles skill allows characters to specialize in operating and controlling a wide range of planetside vehicles and conveyances and lets them handle dangerous situations involving those vehicles with aplomb.
 Heroes proficient with Vehicles might be professional transporters or sailing ship helmsmen, or they might simply have a knack for operating all manner of exotic transportation.

-**Skill Uses:** Avoid accidents, diagnose problems with vehicles, drive a truck, fly a VTOL, maintain vehicles, navigate, operate heavy machinery, perform vehicle stunts, pilot a boat, race vehicles, tune up a vehicle, use vehicle knowledge.
+stunts, pilot a boat, race vehicles, tune up a vehicle, use vehicle knowledge.

 ---